Bright Idea Projects

 The Department of Rehabilitation and Disability Studies seeks to hone their curriculum in response to changes in the rehabilitation services industry.
 The project consists of both qualitative and quantitative data gathering from graduates that will inform shifts in the program's curriculum to best fit current industry trends.

 In collaboration with the Office of Academic Support, the Office of University Writing aims to better understand the impact of peer leadership positions on student volunteer and employees' post-graduate outcomes.
-With insights from this project, the offices aim to improve and distribute training materials for other units emplying peer leaders on campus.
+With insights from this project, the offices aim to improve and distribute training materials for other units employing peer leaders on campus.

 A collaboration of academic and support units is expanding access to undergraduate research opportunities by providing research fellowship funding specifically for students in need.